 The governing council is the board of rectors which includes representatives from the Government of Catalonia, Barcelona City Council and Pompeu Fabra University and is chaired by the Catalan Minister for Economy and Knowledge.
 The PRBB Consortium is headed by the General Director, Jordi Cami, and General Administrator, Marga Sala.

-Minister of Economy and Knowledge of the Catalan Government
+Minister of Business and Knowledge of the Catalan Government

 Mayor of Barcelona